TwoMoreThings/FourMonthsWithUmbraco8/template/slides/intro/lets-be-clear/PITCHME.md

 - I really like v8
 - I appreciate the help I've had from HQ members and the community
-- But this is about pain points I've experience
+- But this is about pain points I've experienced
   - And how to solve them

   @ulend